Layer up to build a sensory signature.

 Oil up.

-Hydrated skin will hold fragrance for far longer, and using a body oil post-shower is an effective way to nourish and moisturize skin.
+Hydrated skin will hold fragrance for far longer, and using a body oil post-shower is an effective way to nourish and moisturize skin, especially beneficial in the summer when skin tends to dry out more quickly.

 If you use a scented oil, layering it under your perfume can enhance fragrance while hydrating.
 Applying oil directly onto pulse points (behind the ear, inside of the wrist, behind the knee) will allow the product to make direct contact with skin, more so than when you spritz perfume.